 The Bolivian Ram is not a schooling, nor a shoaling fish typically.
 However, they do tend to thrive within groups of 6 to 8 and will be absolutely fine living with different fish species of a similar peaceful temperament that share a similar size.
 Angelfish are a good option to accompany your bolivian ram.

-Bolivian Ram tank mates are certainly appreciated by them, however, it is crucial that you acquire the right ones!
+Tank mates are certainly appreciated by them, however, it is crucial that you acquire the right ones!
 Non-fish tank mates are also available for the bolivian ram.
-Something to keep in mind when finding bolivian ram tank mates is that you find equally peaceful fish with similar personality traits.
+Something to keep in mind when finding Tank mates is that you find equally peaceful fish with similar personality traits.

 Diseases and General Hardiness